Google Analytics 4 for Shopify: complete setup guide 2026

 Concrete benefits for e-commerce:

-Which products are bought together (cross-sell insights)
+Which products are purchased together (cross-sell insights)

 Which marketing channels deliver the highest lifetime value customers